Introduction

 Creating the Solution

-Step 1: Start by boiling a sufficient amount of water to ensure a consistent flow into the drain for a few minutes.
+Step 1: Begin by boiling enough water to maintain a steady flow into the drain for several minutes.

-Step 2: While the water is heating, prepare a cup of salt for immediate use.
+Step 2: While the water heats, prepare a cup of salt for use.

 Process of Application